 4.)
 Hell’s Kitchen

 Oh, and don’t forget, just on the very fringe of Hell’s Kitchen is the Vessel (in Hudson’s Yard).
-Here you can book free tickets (well in advance) and head up the Vessel to see one of the shiniest art installations in New York.
+Here, you can book free tickets (well in advance) and head up the Vessel to see one of the shiniest art installations in New York.
 Honestly, it’s one of the best areas in New York to explore.

 5.)
 Midtown

-Love it or hate it, Time Square is a sight to be seen and pretty much unlike anywhere in the world.
+Love it or hate it, Times Square is a sight to be seen and pretty much unlike anywhere in the world.
 After taking in all the shiny lights and the bamboozling amount of people, head across to the TKTS booth right in the heart of Times Square.

 Afterwards, make sure to pop into Grand Central Station to see the main concourse.
 It’s stunning and such an iconic piece of New York.

-Oh, and make sure to take in the views at the Top Of The Rock, it’s always one of my favourite places to visit in New York.
+Oh, and make sure to take in the views at the Top Of The Rock; it’s always one of my favourite places to visit in New York.

-Just make sure to book tickets in advance and for the sunset slot so you can see the city transform from day into night.
+Just make sure to book tickets in advance for the sunset slot so you can see the city transform from day into night.

-Finally, for some great cocktails head towards the Monarch Rooftop for some great cocktails whilst overlooking one of the best areas in New York.
+Finally, for some great cocktails, head towards the Monarch Rooftop for some great cocktails whilst overlooking one of the best areas in New York.

 6.)
 Upper East Side